-IP TAKE: Grant is an approachable foundation, but it warns that only a small percentage of applicants are invited back to submit a full proposal.
-So grantseekers may do well to tie their research into one of the foundation’s other fields of support.
+IP TAKE: Grant is an approachable foundation, but it warns that only a small percentage of applicants are invited to submit a full proposal.
+Grant seekers may do well to tie their research into one of the foundation’s other fields of support.

 PROFILE: William T. Grant, owner of the once-booming W.T.
 Grant and Company department store chain, established the William T. Grant Foundation in 1936.
 The foundation seeks to support “research to improve the lives of young people.”
 Grant's stores would eventually shutter in what is often referred to as one of the largest retailer bankruptcies in history.
-However, the foundation carries on Grant’s original giving priorities of “helping people or peoples to live more contentedly and peacefully and well in body and mind.”
+However, the foundation continues to support Grant’s original grantmaking priorities.
+William T. Grant Foundation’s mental health related grantmaking supports research.